 Unfortunately, many experts say that the great majority of married partners simply don’t get to the point where they rationally contemplate what might, or even what should, happen to their business if their marriage fails.
 A partnership agreement that specifies what happens to a business if a couple has to divide property pursuant to a divorce can be executed at any time, so a couple’s thought that “it is already too late” is simply incorrect in most cases.

 Possible scenarios for the business following a divorce

 For married business owners, the family business is more than likely the biggest asset in the marriage.
 It is also a materially significant asset that is often not easy to liquidate.
 This means that, even if a business can be sold, it might very possibly suffer a significant loss in doing so.

 Although it may be possible for some couples to continue working together after a divorce, this is not often the ideal situation.
 In order to protect a potential breakdown of the business, it is often suggested by experts that both parties try to compromise and remember to separate business matters from personal matters.

 During the divorce proceedings, couples often benefit by hiring a business appraiser to resolve any disagreements concerning the value of the business.
 Couples are often advised not to make any significant changes to the business during the divorce, so as not to raise concerns with the court.

-A proven family law attorney with a deep well of experience in high-asset divorce and property division matters can help get a tightly written and comprehensive agreement in place that fully identifies and protects a party’s financial interests in the event of a divorce.
+A proven family law attorney with a deep well of experience help get a tightly written and comprehensive agreement in place that fully identifies and protects a party’s financial interests in the event of a divorce.